aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps3.rst

 :orphan:

 ..
-Copyright (C) Paul Resnick.
+Copyright (C) Jackie Cohen, Paul Resnick.
 Permission is granted to copy, distribute
     and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and